when-not-to-build/when-not-to-build.github.io/index.md

 This interactive gathering will feature diverse invited and contributed perspectives presented in a fishbowl conversation format, accompanied by questions and comments from the audience.
 While the central focus of this discussion will be on individual instances of pat refusal efforts, the high-level goal of the session is to create a foundation for answering long-term questions of: (i) relevant historical and disciplinary contexts, (ii) frameworks and guidelines for practitioners to use when reasoning about ‘not designing, building, or deploying’, and (iii) the broader politics and aftermaths of refusal.

+### Session slides
+Session slides, including slides accompanying the opening presentations of featured participants can be found [here](/when-not-to-build-FATconf-slides.pdf).

 ### Session plan
 I. (10 mins)
 * Welcome